 THE BASICS OF ACTIVE POWER FACTOR CORRECTION

-" refers to the method of increasing PF by using active electronic circuits with feedback that control the shape of the drawn current.
+refers to the method of increasing power factor (PF) by using active electronic circuits with feedback that control the shape of the drawn current.
+There are many commercial PFC controllers that can accomplish this task.
 Let us first quickly review why we need to do it anyway.
 In conventional non-PFC AC-DC power supplies a large filter capacitor "Co" is placed directly after bridge rectifier (see the diagram below).

 With that, in linear PSU the rectifier is connected via a low-frequency transformer, while in off-line switch-mode PSU it is fed from the AC input.
 In both cases, once "Co" is charged to nearly peak of rectified voltage, most of the time the diodes will be reversed biased and will not conduct.
 Therefore, such a PSU will draw power from the line in short pulses only when the instantaneous input voltage exceeds the voltage across the capacitor.
 This produces harmonics whose level can exceed an applicable standard (such as EN61000-3-2) and adversely affect other users.